jagprog5/roguelike-sprite-compression/README.md

 # File Format

 All multibyte numbers are in big endian.
-Elements are listed in order of appearance in the file.
+The following elements are listed in the same order as in the file:

 ## Preamble